jcranney/aocov/README.md

 cov = aocov.phase_covariance_xyxy(xx, yy, xx, yy, r0, L0, device="cuda:0")
 ```

 Note that the last option is likely to perform the fastest, see [performance comparison](#performance) below.
+Also, for the time being, PyTorch does not implement the required bessel function (`scipy.special.kv(nu,x)`), so the code makes a single call to the `scipy` function on CPU.
+If someone makes a torch-friendly version of `kv(nu,x)`, this would further improve the performance of this module - especially on GPU.

 ## Installation
 Simply clone and install this git repo using pip.